Full-time: 4 years, including a year abroad in China. Part Time: 6-8 years

 We’re working with professional agencies to secure you placements.
 During your study you’ll also have opportunities to do shadowing in a local company that has a joint venture in China.
 Extra study trips to China are also on offer and are organised by the UCLan Confucius Institute.

-Our graduates are currently enjoying careers in many international organisations including positions like Advertising Account Executive at JWT, the world's best-known marketing communications brand; Lead Asia Trainer at Logica; International Business Manager at Hellmann Worldwide Logistics; Leader for Concierge Department at Burj Al Arab, Dubai; Sales and Marketing Manager at Lind Bakery in Shanghai, editor for China Daily in Beijing, Financial Coordinator at deVere Group in Beijing, teaching position at British school in Guangzhou.
+Our graduates are currently enjoying careers in many international organisations including positions like Advertising Account Executive at JWT, the world's best-known marketing communications brand; Research Analyst at China-Britain Business Council based in Shanghai; HR consultant at Audi China based in Beijing; Digital Marketing Executive at Soap Media in Manchester, Lead Asia Trainer at Logica; International Business Manager at Hellmann Worldwide Logistics; Head of Corporate Contracts at Quintessentially Lifestyle in Dubai; IPO Supervisor at Bruker in Shanghai, editor for China Daily in Beijing,teaching position at British school in Guangzhou and Chongqing.

 You will study using the latest industry-standard equipment in our professional interpreting suites.
 You will have access to our state of the art Learning Centre, where interactive video, satellite TV, computers, and other self-study audio and video materials are available to you on an open access basis.
 You can study additional languages using the digital technologies including Rosetta Stone.